andyw-lala/Tek7KTesters/Readout/README.md

 ### Outputs

 Output requires 16 pins of digital GPIO for all 4 current sinks, while this may be possible with specific members of the PSoC device family, it was highly desirable to be able to use the CY8CKIT-059, meaning that the GPIO pin count was constrained.
-Initially a Microchip MCP23S17 I/O expander using SPI was prototyped, but the design was quickly refined to use 74HC596 open-drain shift registers instead, with a simple driver circuit implemented in the PSOC.
-Two 596 shift registers are used, each implemeting the 8 bits (4 row + 4 column) required for one channel.
+Initially a Microchip MCP23S17 I/O expander using SPI was prototyped, but the final design was uses 74HC595 shift registers coupled with a simple driver circuit implemented in the PSOC as a write-only port expander.
+Two 595 shift registers are used, each implemeting the 8 bits (4 row + 4 column) required for one channel.
 These are daisy-chained, so that the PSOC clocks 16 bits out in one operation and then strobes the register clock line to simultaneously present all 16 bits to the current generation circuit.

 ![TS Output Logic](/Images/Readout_output_20230703.png)